carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 {: .callout}

-## When might bias enter a machine learning pipeline?
+## When might human bias enter a machine learning pipeline?

 There are abundant opportunities for human bias to enter ML systems at all stages of the pipeline including: